-Your WebCentral ID is your first name (generally your full legal name) followed by the last 5 digits of your student ID # (lowercase with no spaces).
+Your WebCentral ID is your first name (generally your full legal name) lowercase, followed by the last 5 digits of your student ID #.
 Your initial password is the letters & symbol: CCC# followed by the last 6 digits of your social security number.
 The CCC must be capitalized.
 If you encounter any other problems accessing WebCentral, please contact the CCC Service Desk at 308-398-7999 during business hours.

 You can connect to Flipster on a computer or a smart device (via the Flipster app).
 You’ll be asked for your WebCentral ID/Password to continue access

 Interlibrary loan and document delivery will be utilized to provide resources that are either otherwise unavailable or outside the scope of our collections.